-- Atypical pestiviruses have been described in pigs, cattle, goats, giraffe, pronghorn antelope, bats, and rats. - As pestiviruses, Bungowannah virus and APPV are unlikely to affect humans. - To date, Bungowannah virus has only been detected in Australia and APPV has only been described in the U.S. - In the New South Wales, Australia, outbreak in 2003, pre-weaning mortality up to 35% was observed.
-Experimentally, Bungowannah virus resulted in post-weaning mortality up to 70% following infection at day 35 of gestation.
-A study of swine tissues from the U.S. found no evidence of Bungowannah virus via quantitative reverse transcriptase polymerase chain reaction (qRT-PCR). - A serosurvey of PRRS-positive samples from multiple U.S. states found that 94% contained antibodies to APPV.
+- In addition to pigs, atypical pestiviruses have been described in cattle, goats, giraffe, pronghorn antelope, bats, and rats. - Bungowannah virus and APPV are unlikely to affect humans. - To date, Bungowannah virus has only been detected in Australia and APPV has only been described in the U.S. - In the New South Wales, Australia, Bungowannah virus outbreak in 2003, pre-weaning mortality up to 35% was observed.
+Experimentally, Bungowannah virus infection has resulted in post-weaning mortality up to 70% following inoculation at day 35 of gestation.
+A study of swine tissues from the U.S. found no evidence of Bungowannah virus infection via quantitative reverse transcriptase polymerase chain reaction (qRT-PCR). - A serosurvey of PRRS-positive samples from multiple U.S. states found that 94% contained antibodies to APPV.
 However, another study found low prevalence (6%) when utilizing qRT-PCR.
 A recent outbreak of APPV-linked tremors in North Carolina resulted in the death of 700 pigs.